 Use of TNF blockers, including SIMLANDI, may increase the risk of reactivation of hepatitis B virus (HBV) in patients who are chronic carriers of this virus.
 In some instances, HBV reactivation occurring in conjunction with TNF blocker therapy has been fatal.
 The majority of these reports have occurred in patients concomitantly receiving other medications that suppress the immune system, which may also contribute to HBV reactivation.
 Evaluate patients at risk for HBV infection for prior evidence of HBV infection before initiating TNF blocker therapy.
-Exercise caution in prescribing TNF blockers for patients identified as carriers of HBV.
-Adequate data are not available on the safety or efficacy of treating patients who are carriers of HBV with anti-viral therapy in conjunction with TNF blocker therapy to prevent HBV reactivation.
+Exercise caution in prescribing TNF blockers for patients who are carriers of HBV with anti-viral therapy in conjunction with TNF blocker therapy to prevent HBV reactivation.
 For patients who are carriers of HBV and require treatment with TNF blockers, closely monitor such patients for clinical and laboratory signs of active HBV infection throughout therapy and for several months following termination of therapy.
-In patients who develop HBV reactivation is to SIMLANDI and initiate effective anti-viral therapy with appropriate supportive treatment.
+In patients who develop HBV reactivation, stop SIMLANDI and initiate effective anti-viral therapy with appropriate supportive treatment.
 The safety of resuming TNF blocker therapy after HBV reactivation is controlled is not known.
 Therefore, exercise caution when considering resumption of SIMLANDI therapy in this situation and monitor patients closely.